why iron is important for your child’s health

 • are best absorbed when paired with Vitamin C-rich foods

 • These are some of my recommended iron supplements.
 If taste is an issue, NovaFerrum — though more expensive) — is made with monkfruit and tastes much better.
 I’ve also included a powder, which is incredibly helpful in case your child has taste or other medical or sensory sensitivities preventing them from taking the liquid forms.
+You + yours also makes a powder that you can mix into liquids — it’s a nice option to review with your care team!

 • Rechecking labs: We generally don’t recheck labs for mild anemia but do recommend rechecking in 2-4 weeks for moderate to severe anemia (depending on your child’s number) to ensure that they are responding to the iron.